christophihl/startupengineer/content/_courses/dat_sci/index.md

 ### Grading

-* Students are evaluated based on their solutions of challenges assigned in each session, which they continously document in their github lab journals.
+* Students are evaluated based on their solutions of challenges assigned in each session, which they continuously document in their github lab journals.

 ***